aatifsohel/100-days-of-code/round-2-log.md

 ### R2D56 - June 15, 2023
 Today, I learned about functional programming.
 I fixed some bad code using functional programming (high level).
 Finished Javascript Modules, tooling and development section.
 I coded for around 2 hours.

+### R2D57 - June 17, 2023
+Today, I started working on forkify app project (a big project) using javascript.
+Which is a fictional food ordering app.
+Project planning and API.
+Implemented loading recipe from API, rendering recipe and listening load events and hashchange events.
+This project is real world project in which I am learning new techniques and best practices.
+Project will use MVC architecture.
+I coded for an hour and watched theory lectures for 2 hours.

+### R2D58 - June 18, 2023
+Today, I continued working on forkify app while learning & using my JavaScript knowledge.
+I learned about Model View Controller (MVC) architecture and how it can be used for managing realworld projects.
+Refractored the current work for MVC.
+Helper & configure files to manage project.
+Publisher-subscriber pattern event handling in MVC.
+Added error & success message in the project.
+I coded for around 2 hour and 35 minutes and watched 2 hours of lecture.